 - Translucent paint (e.g., glazes)

 With opaque paint, layers of paint are applied in progressively smaller and smaller areas over the same area.
-This allows the underlying base paint to show through less and less.
+With thin coat, the application of subsequent layers of paint allows the underlying base paint to show through less and less.
+This is a great technique to create highlights as you work from a dark color to a brighter color.

 With multiple layers of glazes, the paint pigments will gradually build up, and the translucency of the thinner, see-through glaze paint will cause the layers to “blend” together.